Person-Centred Counselling, and integrative approach.

 Base: Wilmslow, Cheshire

-I work mainly from home, (including Skype) and work places with groups.
+I work mainly from educational venues and home, (including Skype) and in communty halls with groups.
 I will integrate the approaches to suit the need of the individuals agreeing to enter into the counselling process.
 Any question fear or worry can be talked through at the first session, and there is no obligation on your part to continue, if after one session you feel enough has been gained.

 The times and boundaries of the counselling process will be

 discussed and established in a way that is comfortable to us both.

 I have been trained as a counsellor, qualified teacher, and later supervisor since the early 1980's.
 I am fully insured as a reg member of BACP